0cjs/8bitdev/src/pmon/pmon.md

 - Consider allowing base 2 and base 10 input.
 There are several issues we need to deal with:
   - Prefixes that shift mode.
-These probably want to be characters we're not using as parameter characters so as to avoid confusion, especially in the face of typos (such as forgetting to type the parameter character before trying to enter a number).
+These probably want to be characters we're not using as paramchars so as to avoid confusion, especially in the face of typos (such as forgetting to type the paramchar before trying to enter a number).
   - Prefixes could potentially be invisible (Ctrl-B for binary, Ctrl-T for base 10?) but that would probably be far too confusing.
   - `%` for binary and `#` for base-10 would probably work well.